Jenny Lind's tour of America

 The Swedish soprano Jenny Lind, often known as the "Swedish Nightingale", was one of the most highly regarded singers of the 19th century.
-At the height of her fame she was persuaded by the showman P. T. Barnum to undertake a long tour of the United States.
+At the height of her fame, she was persuaded by the showman P. T. Barnum to undertake a long tour of the United States.
 The tour began in September 1850 and continued to May 1852.
 Barnum's advance publicity made Lind a celebrity even before she arrived in the U.S., and tickets for her first concerts were in such demand that Barnum sold them by auction.
 The tour provoked a popular furore dubbed "Lind Mania" by the local press, and raised large sums of money for both Lind and Barnum.
 Lind donated her profits to her favoured charities, principally the endowment of free schools in her native Sweden.

 Lind's concerts featured a supporting baritone, Giovanni Belletti, and her London colleague Julius Benedict as pianist, arranger and conductor.
-Lind found Barnum's relentless commercial promotion of her increasingly distasteful, and she terminated her contract with him in 1851 under amicable circumstances, continuing to tour for nearly a year under her own management.
+Lind found Barnum's relentless commercial promotion of her increasingly distasteful, and she terminated her contract with him in 1851 under amicable circumstances.
+She continued to tour for nearly a year under her own management.
 Benedict returned to England in 1851, and Lind's friend Otto Goldschmidt joined the tour as her pianist and conductor.
 She and Goldschmidt married in February 1852.